Marchantiana occidentalis: Taxonomy

 The lichen was first formally described as a new species in 2009 by the lichenologists John Alan Elix, Sergey Kondratyuk, and Ingvar Kärnefelt.
 It was originally classified by the authors in the genus Caloplaca.
 The type specimen was collected by Elix along Bullfinch-Evanston road about 25 km north of Bullfinch (Western Australia), at an elevation of 345 m.
 There, it was found growing on a dead Acacia plant in Eucalyptus woodland.
 The species epithet alludes to its Western (Latin, occidentalis) Australian distribution.
-The taxon was transferred to the newly circumscribed genus genus Marchantiana in 2014, in which it is the type species.
+The taxon was transferred to the newly circumscribed genus Marchantiana in 2014, in which it is the type species.